Tactile Numbers and Letters: 1, 2, Tt

 Worksheet: Little Blue Truck, Letter T, Number 12, Good Samaritan

-Activities: Children's Safety Scissors, shapes drawn on cardstock, train tracks or Duplo Legos, socks or soft ball, box or basket, Get Well Survival Kits supplies (see below), glue, sand, bandaids, large boxes, cotton swabs, jumbo colored pencils
+Activities: Children's Safety Scissors, shapes drawn on cardstock, train tracks or Duplo Legos, socks or soft ball, box or basket, Get Well Survival Kits supplies (see below), glue, sand, bandaids, large boxes, cotton swabs, colored pencils

 Bible Story: Good Samaritan